-This method of holistic healing has major ancient roots. t's part of traditional Chinese medicine (commonly called TCM).
+This method of holistic healing has major ancient roots.
+It's part of Traditional Chinese Medicine (commonly called TCM).

 To get you more familiar with ear seeds, let's take a deeper dive into how they work, their benefits and any potential side effects.
 These tiny, powerful tools can help you in extraordinary ways!
 Ready to learn more?

 Vaccaria comes from a plant that grows in China and the southern + central parts of Europe.
 It's also known as cowherb or cow soapwort.

 The plant itself grows to a height of about 2 1/2 feet.
 It can also have pink + white flowers, and is mostly harvested in the summer then dried in the sun.

 When the flowers finally dry, the seeds are removed from the plant.

 Aside from being used as ear seeds, they have other functions as well - like promoting the circulatory system and helping with liver function + digestive health.
 Hey, we said they were powerful.